CambridgeEngineering/PartIB-Computing-Device-Programming/arrays.rst

 	a[0]=2;
 	x=a[0]+3;

-The whole array can also be initated at the point of declaration:
+The whole array can also be initiated at the point of declaration:

 .. code-block:: c